openafsfoundation/openafsfoundation.org/contact/index.md

 ## Contact ##

-To contact the Foundation Board of Directors directly, email
+To contact The OpenAFS Foundation's Board of Directors directly, please email
 <foundation@openafs.org>.
-You can also find the email address of individual
+You can also find the email address of each individual
-board members in their [biographic introductions]({{ site.baseurl }}/board/).
+board member in his/her [biographic introductions]({{ site.baseurl }}/board/).
 You can reach the Secretary of the Board at <secretary@openafs.org>, and the Treasurer at <treasurer@openafs.org>.